 Different types of dahlias

-The choice of dahlias available is huge – but to help narrow it down they are grouped into categories depending on flower type:
+Dahlias are one of the best cottage garden plants and the choice available is huge.
+To help narrow it down they are grouped into categories depending on flower type:

 Single varieties are less dramatic but still beautiful.
 They have only one layer of petals that can be either slightly rounded or pointed.